RSquad/trustless-bridge-cli/README.md

   Removes unnecessary data from a block to reduce its size.
 Supports output in `bin` or `hex` format.

 - **Block Proof**
-  Generates a proof of block BOC loaded from a specified file.
+  Generates a state proof from one block to another, loaded from a specified file.
 Supports output in `bin` or `hex` format.

 - **Block Signatures**
   Extracts and returns block signatures for a specified block in the masterchain.
 Supports output in `json`, `bin`, or `hex` format.